 At least once annually, Campus and District Special Education Personnel will receive training on standards-based IEPs.
-[ADD ADDITIONAL INFORMATION REGARDING DISTRICT TRAINING]

-The District will maintain documentation requirements of compliance associated with Texas Student Data System (TSDS), Public Education Information Management System (PEIMS), and State Performance Plan (SPP).
+The District will maintain documentation requirements of compliance associated with Texas Student Data System (TSDS), Public Education Information Management System s

+(PEIMS), and State Performance Plan (SPP).
 District staff will provide training, with follow up, to ensure the documentation required is in place and compliant.